ansxnlee/userauth/README.md

 # userauth

 Sandbox for restricting API requests to authorized users with session cookies.
-Webapp demonstrates additional usage for sessions data to remember user actions which can provide a better user experience.

 technologies
 ---